‘He didn’t even try, he bolted’ | Man left his girlfriend to drown in flooded creek, police say

 "Because of the high waters, they had to call it off because they couldn’t find it initially," Moore said.
 "That’s how submerged it was."

-Emergency crews returned Saturday to search for the truck and found Wulfmeier's body.
+Emergency crews returned Saturday to search for the truck and found Wulfmeier's body inside in the area of 6th Street.

 “The recovery was tough because you look at somebody that young, you’re pulling them out,” Moore said.